Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Classification of the radio background

-Even when we use a dataset without observational noise, there is still some effective uncertainty due to the limited sampling of the large multi-dimensional parameter space of each model.
+Even when we use a data set without observational noise, there is still some effective uncertainty due to the limited sampling of the large multi-dimensional parameter space of each model.
 The higher accuracy in using the power spectrum is likely due to the greater degree of information that is available in this case.
 It is evident that models with an external radio excess can be classified with significantly higher accuracy ($100\%$ based on either the power spectrum or global signal).
 However, a significant fraction of galactic models were misclassified as having no excess radio.
 This is likely because in the galactic radio model, the radio emission follows the overall redshift evolution of star formation, like other radiation outputs that are also present in the standard astrophysical model.
-On the other hand, the external radio excess (see eq.~\ref{eq:Texternal}) is not of astrophysical origin and has a substantially different redshift evolution (as it is especially enhanced at high redshifts), and can therefore be more easily identified.
+On the other hand, the external radio excess model considered here (see equation~\ref{eq:Texternal}) may not be of astrophysical origin, does not depend on astrophysical parameters of galaxies like the other radio model, and has a substantially different redshift evolution (as it is especially enhanced at high redshifts); it can therefore be more easily identified.
 We note that the results are driven by the detailed shapes (with respect to redshift and, for the power spectrum, wavenumber), not just overall signal amplitudes.
 For example, in the case of the global signal, 60\% of test-data galactic models fall within the maximum depth of standard (no radio) models (164~mK depth), along with 21\% of external models.
 The misclassification rates are much lower than these fractions.
 In the case of the power spectrum, 93\% of test-data galactic models fall within the maximum height of standard models ($1.4\times 10^3$~mK$^2$), along with 40\% of external models.
 We also note that the mis-classification of Galactic as No radio occurs much more frequently than the reverse; this asymmetry is likely affected by the test data for the Galactic models covering only a part of the range of the Galactic training data, while the classifier effectively compares a given model to the model class as characterized by the entire training set.
-We further explore the dependence on amplitude in section~\ref{sec:signal_amplitude} below.
+We further explore the dependence on amplitude in Section~\ref{sec:signal_amplitude} below.